-If your doctor has told you you’re at risk of diabetes—or if you have certain risk factors like high blood pressure or being overweight—you’re not alone.
+If your doctor has told you you’re at risk of diabetes, you’re not alone.

-About 1 in every 3 American adults have high blood pressure.
-More than 2 in 3 are considered overweight or obese.
+About 1 in every 3 American adults have high blood pressure and 2 in 3 have additional risk factors, like low physical activity, poor nutrition, or tobacco use.
 And more than 1 in 3 have a condition called prediabetes.
 This means their blood sugar levels are too high, but not yet high enough for a diagnosis of type 2 diabetes.

 But knowing you’re at risk is good.
 It gives you a chance to take control of your health and take steps to help prevent diabetes and other serious health problems like heart disease and Dementia, including Alzheimer’s disease.
 There’s a lot you can do to lower your risk.
 And we can help.